 The approach to SIL assessment is based on risk analysis where some absolute risk criteria have been established.

 Each safety function at the plant/system/equipment/tag is allocated reliability targets based on these criteria.

-The SIL definitions of IEC 61508 for a safety function operating in low demand mode of operation are:
+The SIL’s definitions of IEC 61508 for a safety function that operates in low demand mode of operation are: